2015 World Snooker Championship: Main draw

 Shown below are the results for each round.
 Numbers in brackets denote player seedings; players in bold denote match winners.
 The draw for the first round took place at Hallamshire Golf Club on 16 April 2015, one day after the end of the last qualifying round.

+Final: (Best of 35 frames) Crucible Theatre, Sheffield.
+3 & 4 May.
+Referee: Olivier Marteel.